huggingface/diffusers/examples/controlnet/README_flux.md

 ```
 ### 3.Redefine the behavior of getting batchsize

-Now that we have all the preprocessing done, we need to modify the <span style="color:pink;">collate_fn</span> function.
+Now that we have all the preprocessing done, we need to modify the `collate_fn` function.

 ```python
 def collate_fn(examples):